Kalman, H-Infinity, and Nonlinear Estimation Approaches

 This three-day course will introduce Kalman filtering and other state estimation algorithms in a practical way so that the student can design and apply state estimation algorithms for real problems.
 The course will also present enough theoretical background to justify the techniques and provide a foundation for advanced research and implementation.
 After taking this course the student will be able to design Kalman filters, H-infinity filters, and particle filters for both linear and nonlinear systems.
 The student will be able to evaluate the tradeoffs between different types of estimators.
 The algorithms will be demonstrated with freely available MATLAB programs.

-A pdf copy of Dan Simon’s text, Optimal State Estimation, is provided to students along with course slides.
 It is beneficial –but not required- to bring a laptop loaded with MATLAB to this class.

 Click this link to view a short course overview